Prickly heat: What you need to know

 Cooling off to avoid additional sweat is recommended to treat prickly heat.

 Prickly heat will usually go away on its own, but it may have bothersome symptoms.
 Many people can benefit from using home remedies.
-Calamine lotion or topical steroid creams can help treat the symptoms of redness, irritation, and swelling.
+Products available over the counter or online, such as calamine lotion or topical steroid creams, can help treat the symptoms of redness, irritation, and swelling.

 Treating prickly heat also involves cooling off quickly to avoid additional sweat.
 Sitting in front of a fan or in an air-conditioned room can help.
 Cold showers or baths can reduce body temperature and help prickly heat clear up faster.